Travel nurse housing websites

 Booking with Airbnb

 When you find a listing you like, click the red Reserve button.
 The next page offers a summary of your reservation details, including your travel dates and the total cost of the rental.
+If you see “Confirm and Pay,” you can book instantly.
 If everything looks correct, choose a payment option and check out.
-In some cases, Airbnb allows you to make a partial payment when you book and a second payment a week later.
-Otherwise, you must pay in full.
+If you see “Request to Book,” you can add payment information but must wait for the Host to approve your booking request, usually within 24 hours or less.
+You won’t be charged for your reservation until the Host accepts your request.
+If they decline your request or you don’t receive a response within 24 hours, there’s no charge and you can book something else.

 Pros of Airbnb Cons of Airbnb

-Access to a vast range of rental types Must pay for your entire rental upfront, instead of paying by the week or month
+Access to a broad range of rental types Must pay for your entire rental upfront instead of paying by the week or month

 Allows guests to publish reviews, potentially helping you avoid a bad experience Possibility of host canceling with little notice, causing you to scramble to find alternate housing